 The Thinking and Engagement Assessment, or the T&E, is a Zoom-based assessment for New York City private school kindergarten admissions 2020-2021.
-A list of schools that require the T&E as well as other important details, can be found on the Parents League Blog.
+A list of schools that require the T&E test as well as other important details, can be found on the Parents League Blog.

 What are some things you can do to help your pre-kindergartener get ready for the T&E?